gostlimoss63/Text-to-Speech/README.md

 the scrip requires VBcable, python(im using py312), pyttsx3, sounddevice and soundfile

-to install the dependencies you can run in the cmd: py -m pip install pyttsx3 sounddevice soundfile if the comand doesnt work, then try asking chatgpt or putting the error in a search engine
+to install the dependencies you can run in the cmd: py -m pip install torchaudio if the comand doesnt work, then try asking chatgpt or putting the error in a search engine

 this program was made using wishtag's STTS(https://github.com/wishtag/speech-to-text-to-speech) + chatgpt